chaosye0/Cloudflare-Account-Level-IP-Access-Rules-Deletion-Script/README.md

   "Content-Type" = "application/json"
 }

-$zoneId = "your-zone-id"  # Replace with your Cloudflare zone ID

 Usage

     Open PowerShell.

-    Update the script with your credentials and zone ID.
+    Update the script with your credentials and account ID.

     Run the script.

     The script will:

-        Fetch all current zone-level IP Access Rules.
+        Fetch all current account-level IP Access Rules.

         Delete each rule individually.